tan-language/vscode-tan/README.md

 vsce package
 ```

+> #Tip: If you only change non-ts files, no need to run compile.

 To install, go to the VSCode extensions sidebar and select `Install Extension VSIX` from the overflow menu (3 dots menu), top-right.

 ## Contributing